Cosmoglobe/zodipy/README.md

 # For developers
-Contributing developers will need to download the following additional dependencies:
+Contributing developers will need to download the following additional dependencies to test, lint and build documentation locally:
 - pytest
 - pytest-cov
 - hypothesis